anatolian/photogrammetry-object-scannner/README.md

   * pi address can be found by googling "my ip address" and probably in the computer properties somewhere.
   * port number is 5005
 * if connect is successful, input information about sherd for the scan, and press "start scan"

+## How to run the agisoft code

+* Open the pro version of Agisoft photoscan (otherwise, the files cannot be saved)
+* Import photos of sherd to be modeled
+* Select "Tools" -> "Run script", and then select the python script to run
+* Save project when the script is complete

 ## Troubleshooting